dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/hosting-bundle.md

 > [!NOTE]
 > For information on IIS Shared Configuration, see [ASP.NET Core Module with IIS Shared Configuration](xref:host-and-deploy/aspnet-core-module#aspnet-core-module-with-an-iis-shared-configuration).
-> When running the Hosting Bundle installer with options set, the value for each option will be saved in the registry.
-Subsequent installs from the same Major.Minor version band will use the same options, unless another set of options is explicitly passed from the command line.
-If the first install of the hosting bundle has no options passed, each option will get a default value of `0` written in to the registry (a value of `0` implies that the option is off, meaning the user is not opting out of the given component).
+> When running the Hosting Bundle installer with options set, the value for each option is saved in the registry.
+Subsequent installs from the same Major.Minor version band use the same options, unless another set of options is explicitly passed from the command line.
+If the first install of the hosting bundle has no options passed, each option gets a default value of `0` written in to the registry.
+A value of `0` implies that the option is off, meaning the user is not opting out of the given component.

 ## Restart IIS